HarrisonAllen/pebble-watchface-generator/README.md

 - [x] Create basic watchface with only background png
 - [x] Add time and corresponding font
-- [ ] Add raw data and update bg color, font color
+- [x] Add raw data and update bg color, font color
-    - Load into struct?
-Or similar structure
 - [ ] Add all placeholder resources
 - [ ] Add template logic for all watch cases
 - [ ] And more...